-When doctors need to take a closer look at what’s inside of you, the Imaging Center uses the newest generation of technology available.
+When doctors need to take a closer look at what’s inside of you, the Diagnostic Imaging Center uses the newest generation of technology available.
 From advanced 64-slice CT to Nuclear Medicine, JFK is available when you need us.

 JFK Medical Center offers a full range of diagnostic imaging and interventional radiology services for adults and children.
 At JFK you will find the most up-to-date technology and innovative protocols available in diagnostic testing.
 The Diagnostic Imaging Center is a leader in providing safe, accurate and timely radiological procedures and provides diagnostic information resulting from nearly 200 thousand imaging examinations each year to physicians and patients in the communities we serve.

 Imaging Services - Request a Test

 You can schedule a Radiology or Imaging procedure online.
 Simply answer a few simple questions and click "submit."
 Central scheduling will contact you at your convenience to schedule an appointment.

 Key Contact Numbers